 Brake Failures and Vehicle Defects

-If the trailers brakes dont work in accordance with the tractors brakes, the trailer can become unattached.
+If the trailers brakes do not work in accordance with the tractors brakes, the trailer can become unattached.
 This can also occur if other parts of the vehicle are defective or malfunctioning.

 If a truck driver takes a turn suddenly or too quickly, it can cause the truck to jackknife or the trailer could detach.

 Here at Greg Coleman Law, our team of attorneys has the skills and resources necessary to prove driver negligence in a court of law and get deserving victims the compensation that they are seeking.
 With over 100 jury trials and countless bench trials, we have obtained hundreds of millions of dollars in successful verdicts and settlements, across a variety of areas of personal damages cases.

 Runaway Trailer Accident Injuries